CrawFly/ROIvert/readme.md

 &nbsp;&nbsp;

 ## How: How to build
-ROIVert currently doesn't have automated tools for makefile generation, but ROIVert's dependencies are simple: ROIVert is built with Qt5 (v1.0beta used 5.15.0) and OpenCV (v1.0beta used OpenCV 440).
-ROIVert has been built in Windows with MSVC (and built but not successfully linked with MingW), and in linux with GCC.
+ROIVert relies on a standard CMake build system, but work is in progress to strengthen the CMake files and make ROIVert more easily ported.
+ROIVert depends on Qt5 (v1.0beta used 5.15.0) and OpenCV (v1.0beta used OpenCV440).
+Successful prototype builds have been achieved on macOS and linux.

 The current plan is to establish a successful build process for MacOS and then work on abstracting some tooling for makefile generation.
 Early attempts with a CMake based approach were successful in Windows and linux.